-USING SERIAL INTERFACE PROGRAMMING ONLY
+SERIAL INTERFACE CONFIGURATION ONLY

-To program using the serial interface, the internal registers must first be reset to their default values, and the RESET pin must be kept low.
+To exercise this mode, the serial registers must first be reset to their default values, and the RESET pin must be kept low.
 In this mode, SEN, SDATA, and SCLK function as serial interface pins and are used to access the internal registers of ADC.
 The registers are reset either by applying a pulse on the RESET pin, or by a high setting on the <RST> bit (D1 in register 0x6C).
 The serial interface section describes the register programming and register reset in more detail.